A Study of Cirmtuzumab and Ibrutinib in Patients With B-Cell Lymphoid Malignancies

 - Michael Choi, MD (ucsd)

-Associate Clinical Professor, Medicine.
-Authored (or co-authored) 20 research publications.
+Associate Clinical Professor, Medicine, Vc-health Sciences-schools.
+Authored (or co-authored) 25 research publications

 - accepting new patients